 - As of November 2021, most travelers to the United States will need to provide proof of full vaccination in order to enter; and as of January 2022 it’s looking like all travelers will need to provide proof of full vaccination.

 - If you are traveling with kids (we weren’t) that aren’t eligible to be vaccinated, they must have an extra COVID test before embark day, and test negative.
-This must be molecular (NOT antigen), and must be within 3 days of sailing.
+This must be molecular (NOT antigen), and must be within 3 days (and 24 hours) of sailing.
 Kids are not able to leave the ship at certain ports unless they are with an official Port Adventure run by Disney, which means limited (and pretty expensive) options for kids to explore off of the ship.

 - Everyone on the ship, regardless of vaccination status, must be tested for COVID (at Disney Cruise Line’s expense) before boarding.
 You must also sign into the Safe Passage site and follow their instructions as well.